 The bank used at the beginning of the film was an abandoned building scheduled to be torn down, so the film crew was allowed to shoot at it, tear it apart and do whatever they wanted to.
 They also had to get over 500 signatures from residents and businesses for permission to fly the helicopters at low altitudes during the SWAT team insertion.

-The ending scene was filmed at a California State Prison in the desert, and during filming, the prison guards had a situation with the inmates and had to go into lockdown, with half the film crew inside the front gates and half of them outside.
-Three hours later when the lockdown ended, filming resumed.
+The ending scene was filmed at a California State Prison in the desert, and during filming, the prison guards had a bad situation with the inmates, and had to go into lockdown, with half of the film crew inside the front gates, and half of them outside.
+Three hours later, when the lockdown ended, filming resumed.

-In the scene where they were using facial recognition to identify Alex, ID photos of the entire crew were used as the high speed shuffling of faces on the monitor.
-On DVD if you step through that sequence frame by frame you can see almost every member of the Film crew.
-All Photos in that sequence were taken by Dave Nico, SWAT's Asst Coordinator (his photo does not appear).
+In the scene where they were using facial recognition to identify Alex, ID photos of the entire crew were used, as the high speed shuffling of faces on the monitor.
+On DVD, if you step through that sequence frame by frame, you can see almost every member of the film crew.
+All photos, in that sequence, were taken by Dave Nico, SWAT's Assistant Coordinator (his photo does not appear).

 EASTER EGG: On the DVD go to the second page of the Special Features, select "6th street bridge" press right twice and down twice.
 This will highlight Samuel L Jacksons's cap.
 Press Ok or equivalent and you will be taken to the SWAT team and crew playing golf.

 The Ambassador Hotel, a Hollywood landmark built in the 1920s (and the location of Robert F. Kennedy's assassination), plays itself in the film.
 Closed in the late-'80s, it has since been only used for location filming and police training.
-Police have been allowed to train there free of charge.
+Police have been allowed to train there, free of charge.
 Before S.W.A.T.
 (2003), That Thing You Do!
 (1996) was the first movie to use it as a film location.
-Currently, the building is owned by the LA Unified School District, who has plans to tear it down and build a school.
+Currently, the building is owned by the Los Angeles Unified School District, who has plans to tear it down, and build a school.